 In September 2013, Seaboard invested \$17,000,000 in a flour production business in Brazil for a 50% noncontrolling equity interest and provided a \$13,000,000 long-term loan to this business.
 Half of the interest on this long-term note receivable from affiliate is payable currently in cash and the other half accrues as pay-in-kind interest.
 This note receivable matures in September 2020 but can be repaid with Seaboard having the option to convert the note receivable to equity and the other equity holders having the option to match such conversion with a purchase of new shares to avoid dilution.
 In addition, at the time of Seaboard's initial investment in this business, plans included potential future equal additional investments by the owners to improve existing operations and expand operations to improve long-term operating results.
-Seaboard's share of additional investments and advances totaled \$5,554,000 and \$3,886,000 during the six months ended July 4, 2015 and the year ended December 31, 2014, respectively.
-This business, which has received additional third party loans during 2015, incurred significant operating losses in 2014 and for the first six months of 2015.
-During the three and six months ended July 4, 2015, Seaboard recorded losses from affiliate of \$10,247,000 and \$21,913,000, respectively, related to this investment, which included \$5,846,000 in the six month period for its proportionate share of a deferred income tax asset allowance related to 2014 and 2013.
-These recorded losses from affiliate were first used to reduce Seaboard's investment in the business to zero and then, the remaining equity losses of \$7,194,000 were used to write-down its advances and long-term note receivable from affiliate during the second quarter of 2015.
-Discussions are ongoing between the owners to determine the extent and timing of future additional investments by one or both parties or additional third party loans to fund expansion in an attempt to improve operating results.
-However, during the second quarter, Seaboard became concerned with disagreements with the other business partner as to the necessary support of the business, including the other equity partner's ability and willingness to fund additional capital contributions.
-Based on current discussions with our business partner and the management of the business, the extent of the losses and revised financial outlook of the business, the halting of the construction plans for a new plant and the amount of existing third party debt of \$27,300,000, Seaboard reserved the remaining portion of the advance and longterm loans of \$9,345,000 during the second quarter of 2015 and thus reduced these advances and long-term loans to zero as of July 4, 2015.
-This charge was recorded as a reduction to income from affiliates in the Condensed Consolidated Statements of Comprehensive Income.
+Seaboard's share of additional investments and advances totaled \$17,735,000 and \$23,289,000 during the three and nine months ended October 3, 2015, respectively.
+This business, which has received additional third party loans during 2015, incurred significant operating losses in 2014 and for the first nine months of 2015.
+During the three and nine months ended October 3, 2015, Seaboard recorded losses from affiliate of \$4,296,000 and \$26,209,000, respectively, related to this investment.
+Based on current discussions with Seaboard's business partner and the management of the business, the extent of the losses and revised financial outlook of the business, the halting of the construction plans for a new plant and the amount of existing third party debt of \$27,481,000, Seaboard has also reserved an additional \$12,937,000 and \$22,282,000 for the three and nine months ended October 3, 2015, respectively, related to its advances and long-term note receivable.
+These charges were recorded as a reduction to income from affiliates in the Condensed Consolidated Statements of Comprehensive Income and were used to reduce Seaboard's investment in the business, advances and long-term note receivable to zero as of October 3, 2015.
+Seaboard has begun the legal process, as allowed per the Shareholders Agreement, to convert its debt to equity that, if successful, would allow Seaboard to obtain control of the business.
+However, there is no certainty that Seaboard will successfully be able to obtain control.
 As of December 31, 2014, the recorded balance of this note receivable from affiliate was \$13,849,000 and Seaboard's equity investment and advances in this business was \$11,669,000.
-Seaboard also had a gross receivable due from affiliate related to this business resulting from sales of grain and supplies of \$16,480,000 and \$13,969,000 as of July 4, 2015 and December 31, 2014, respectively, which Seaboard reserved \$3,000,000 in the second quarter of 2015 based on an analysis of collectability and working capital.
+Seaboard also had a gross receivable due from affiliate related to this business resulting from sales of grain and supplies of \$22,042,000 and \$13,969,000 as of October 3, 2015 and December 31, 2014, respectively, which Seaboard recorded an additional reserve of \$5,700,000 during the third quarter for a total reserve of \$8,700,000 as of October 3, 2015 based on an analysis of collectability and working capital.
 It is possible that additional reserves will be necessary during the remainder of 2015.

 In September 2014, Seaboard invested \$17,333,000 in a cargo terminal business in Jamaica for a 21% noncontrolling interest.
-This investment is accounted for in the Marine segment using the equity method reported on a three-month lag basis and thus Seaboard's first proportionate share of earnings was recognized in the first six months of 2015.
+This investment is accounted for in the Marine segment using the equity method reported on a three-month lag basis and thus Seaboard's first proportionate share of earnings was recognized in the first nine months of 2015.